yufeizhao/yufeizhao.github.io/a34/index.md

 ## Additional resources

 You may find the following optional resources helpful for additional preparation.
-The books have been placed on reserve at Hayden Library.
+The books can be found at Hayden Library.

 **Previous Putnam problems and solutions**

 - [Putnam archive](http://kskedlaya.org/putnam-archive/) by Kedlaya
-- [The William Lowell Putnam Mathematical Competition 1985--2000: Problems, Solutions and Commentary](https://www.amazon.com/William-Lowell-Mathematical-Competition-1985-2000/dp/0883858274) by Kedlaya, Poonen, and Vakil
+- [The William Lowell Putnam Mathematical Competition 1985--2000: Problems, Solutions and Commentary](https://www.amazon.com/William-Lowell-Mathematical-Competition-1985-2000/dp/0883858274) by Kedlaya, Poonen and Vakil

 **Additional books helpful for preparation**